-I also made some expedition list and packing guide.
+I made some expedition list and packing guide.
 Its a good way to keep track of things you problaby will need on longer trips.
 Keep in mind it is in norwegian:

 Olympus 45mm Portrait lens (Prime lens)